Skip to main content

 Capitalism or Socialism?

-Liberals and left leaning folks are often accused of being a communist, socialist or Marxist.
+Liberals and left leaning folks are often accused of being a Communist, Socialist or Marxist.
 Before responding to the accusation, let us look at the definitions first:

 Marxism: Political, economic, and social principles advocated by Karl Marx, for a class struggle, with the ultimate goal of achieving a classless, communist society.